 Before you ask: the time read on the graph description is in seconds to two decimal places.
 Yep, hundredth of seconds.

-It’s possible to reply to comments (and it’s something I use to tell the reader when I find their feedback useful or inspiring) and you can also mark each comment as either ‘to do’, ‘doing’, and ‘ignored’ – but I have yet to see if the reader submitting the comment sees this or if it’s just for you.
+It’s possible to reply to comments (and it’s something I use to tell the reader when I find their feedback useful or inspiring) and you can also mark each comment as either ‘to do’, ‘doing’, and ‘ignored’.
+Marking it as ‘done’ removes the comment and I presume the same for ‘ignore’.
 Then, there’s a simple messaging system as well.

-You can have several versions of the same MS and even direct a reader to a specific version.
+You can have several versions of the same MS and even direct a reader to a specific version – and it’s possible to change which version a reader sees.
 You can also include ‘update notes’ when you update the MS. A survey can be placed in the ‘content’ section by using Add -> Survey, which automatically places it at the end and you can reposition it by drag-and-drop (which was only added to the still-minimalistic help/FAQ section when I sent them an email).
-There’s no info (or I have found none) on how many surveys per MS can you have but one of the swaps had 4 so it’s likely not limited to one.
+There’s no info (or I have found none) on how many surveys per MS can you have – I have three even with the free plan.

 As for some other things: the readers can’t download your manuscript, which should help against potential theft, though I know there’s nothing to prevent someone to go on a print-screen spree or using screen capture – but the ability to track the reading activity and time needed to read a chapter would give a scroll-through away (and you can revoke a reader’s access anytime).